 NOTE: Some resources are restricted to members of the University of Michigan community and are accessible through the use of a uniqname and password.

-The Special Collections Library on the eighth floor of the Hatcher Graduate Library holds a growing number of rare Hebraica books and manuscripts including a tenth century Pentateuch; eighteenth century miniature Torah scroll; high quality facsimile reproductions of the Leningrad Codex, The Rothschild Miscellany, and Damascus Pentateuch, among many others; the Joseph T. and Marie Adler Collection of Holocaust Materials, which consists of correspondence, documents, posters, stamps, currency, and other Holocaust memorabilia and realia assembled by Mr. Adler over the course of more than fifty years; the papers of Yehudah Leyb Levin, a prominent rabbi in Detroit during the first quarter of the twentieth century; the Jewish Heritage Collection dedicated to Mark and Dave Harris consisting of artwork, realia, books, and ephemera on all aspects of the Jewish experience, a collection that continues to grow; and about forty percent of the Schwarz Collection is also located in the Special Collections Library.
+The Special Collections Research Center on the sixth floor of the Hatcher Graduate Library holds a growing number of rare Hebraica books and manuscripts including a tenth century Pentateuch; eighteenth century miniature Torah scroll; high quality facsimile reproductions of the Leningrad Codex, The Rothschild Miscellany, and Damascus Pentateuch, among many others; the Joseph T. and Marie Adler Collection of Holocaust Materials, which consists of correspondence, documents, posters, stamps, currency, and other Holocaust memorabilia and realia assembled by Mr. Adler over the course of more than fifty years; the papers of Yehudah Leyb Levin, a prominent rabbi in Detroit during the first quarter of the twentieth century; the Jewish Heritage Collection dedicated to Mark and Dave Harris consisting of artwork, realia, books, and ephemera on all aspects of the Jewish experience, a collection that continues to grow; and about forty percent of the Schwarz Collection is also located in the Special Collections Research Center.

 There are many research guides created by University of Michigan Library staff that may be relevant when conducting research on Judaic topics.
 There is a listing of Hebrew and Yiddish films under the Foreign Language Films tab within the Askwith Collection guide.